strt/css/readme.md

 This will only create unnecessary selector specificity.

 ### camelCase selectors
-camelCasing will provide a better grouping of class names and make them easier to mentally process.
+camelCasing will provide a better grouping of class names and make them easier to read and mentally process.

 🚫 Don't
 ```css